nclqlng/WebResume/README.md

 Welcome to my portfolio!
-I'm Nicole, an aspiring Web Developer passionate about building engaging, user-friendly frontend experiences.
+I'm Nicole, a Computer Science student passionate about technology, problem‑solving, and creating innovative digital solutions.

 This portfolio showcases my journey, skills, and selected projects as I continue to grow in the world of web development.